Catalog Ingestion API

 Delete product data

-To delete multiple products, use the following endpoint:
+To delete specific products by ID, use the following endpoint:

 Where: